 The Safe Drinking Water Act Reauthorization of 1996 requires States to develop, implement and enforce operator certification regulations in cooperation with the Drinking Water State Revolving Funds.
 This annual program report for the Maryland Operator Certification Program is submitted pursuant to federal guidelines published in the February 5, 1999 Federal Register, and in accordance with the guidance provided by the Environmental Protection Agency (EPA) headquarters.
-Maryland's annual operator certification report provides an update on the implementation of the Operator Certification Program for the period from January 1, 2010 through December 31, 2010.
+Maryland's annual operator certification report provides an update on the implementation of the Operator Certification Program for the period from January 1, 2011 through December 31, 2011.

-Maryland regulates 1024 community and nontransient concommunity water systems.
-During 2010, a total of 431 of the 473 community water systems were in compliance with the requirement to maintain a certified operator.
-Of the 551 active nontransient noncommunity water systems, 440 systems employed certified operators.
-Compliance with the operator certification regulations increased from 59% of water systems in the 2001 baseline to 85% of the water systems in 2010.
-The rate of compliance for community water systems that serve 3300 or more people is 100%.
-The majority of the water systems that serve more than 100 persons are in compliance.
+Maryland regulates 1024 community and nontransient noncommunity water systems.
+During 2011, a total of 418 of the 473 community water systems were in compliance with the requirement to maintain a certified operator.
+Of the 551 active nontransient noncommunity water systems, 419 systems employed certified operators.
+Compliance with the operator certification regulations increased from 59% of water systems in the 2001 baseline to 82% of the water systems in 2011.
+The rate of compliance for community water systems that serve 3300 or more people is 99%.
+In addition, the majority of the water systems that serve more than 100 persons are in compliance.